 Know Your Audience

 There is a lesson here you can use in your marketing strategy.
 Don’t lecture, teach, or try to be overtly persuasive when you’re telling your marketing story.
 Instead, create a storyline that confirms what your target audience already thinks about themselves.
 Tie into their beliefs and deepest concerns – and show that you’re with them.

-Of course to do this, you need strong data on the confirmation bias you’re connecting with, meaning you need to know your audience.
+Of course, to do this, you need strong data on the confirmation bias you’re connecting with, meaning you need to know your audience.
 This is not a tactic you can guess at.
-It works best when you have insights into how subconcious aspects of their self-image affect their decision making.
+It works best when you have insights into how subconscious aspects of their self-image affect their decision making.